sophdeng/sophdeng.github.io/_posts/2022-08-02-obviously-right-place.md

 [^1]:  Even if it's a low level, being technological requires a non-zero understanding of technology as the medium to effect change.
 These coworkers all grokked the technology our company built, and possessed enough basics to reason how software was fundamentally a better way to solve users’ problems.
 Put it another way, being generally progressive is not sufficient for being technological (progress + technology).

-[^2]: The title of my piece pays homage to [Virgil Abloh](https://en.wikipedia.org/wiki/Virgil_Abloh)'s 2017 collection, "You're Obviously in the Wrong Place," which was originally inspired by [this scene in "Pretty Woman."](https://www.youtube.com/watch?v=VxcU4q6KLyA).
-Other details about his thinking [here](https://www.wbur.org/news/2021/07/01/ica-virgil-abloh-figures-of-speech).
+[^2]: The title of this piece is a nod to [Virgil Abloh](https://en.wikipedia.org/wiki/Virgil_Abloh)'s 2017 collection, "You're Obviously in the Wrong Place," which was originally inspired by [this scene in "Pretty Woman."](https://www.youtube.com/watch?v=VxcU4q6KLyA).
+It speaks to unnecessary and questionable gatekeeping.
+Let's be nicer to those who try and dream.
+Some of Abloh's periphery thinking is [here](https://www.wbur.org/news/2021/07/01/ica-virgil-abloh-figures-of-speech).